Surface Burning Characteristics Of Insulation For Metal Buildings

 The true surface burning characteristic of faced metal building insulation can only be known by testing the material when all components are together, as a finished product.

-How Do I Know if the Faced Metal Building Insulation I’m Using is Class A?
+How Do I Know If The Faced Metal Building Insulation I’m Using Is Class A?

 The only way to know is if the surface burning characteristics index rating is on the product label.